bursonic/driveMalta/Cars/Alertness.md

 3. Mirror speed manoeuvre
 4. Manoeuvre signal mirror

+###4554 - CARS1.8

+You are driving on a wet road and you have to stop your vehicle in an emergency.
+You should:

+1. Give an arm signal
+2. **Keep both hands on the wheel**
+3. Select reverse gear
+4. Apply the handbrake and footbrake together

 ###4214 - CARS1.9

 When following a large vehicle you should stay well back because